Keycloak SAML2 SSO

 Log in again and then check whether the groups have been transferred.

 Once you assigned a group and tested it, you can expect the following changes in Flexopus.
-The groups will be updated or created with an external status marking, which means that you can not edit the groups locally in Flexopus.
-You can not change the names, add user or delete user from the group.
+The groups will be updated or created with an external status marking, which means that you cannot edit the groups locally in Flexopus.
+You cannot change the names, add users or delete users from the group.
 The single source of truth will be the group structure in your Keycloak directory.

 You can use the groups for access management within Flexopus similar to the other internal or system groups.
 Learn more about groups here: